jyu12/mern_project/Notes.md

 See [article](https://medium.com/@baphemot/understanding-react-react-16-3-component-life-cycle-23129bc7a705)

-### Action type
-Action must have a type, a 'type' is just an identifier for redux action
-ex: ``SET_CURRENT`` is just a string IDing what it does.

 ### Client-side decryption
 Since the app is using jwt-token authentication, ``jwt-decode`` is used to decode in the authentication action